galenwilkerson/Birthday-Paradox/README.md

-# Birthday Paradox
+# Birthday Paradox and other Combinatorial and Probability Problems

 <img src="./birthday_graph.png" width="450" height="460">

-This repository contains a Jupyter Notebook that explores and visualizes the Birthday Paradox.
+This repository contains a Jupyter Notebook that explores and visualizes the Birthday Paradox and other Combinatorial Problems.
 The Birthday Paradox is a famous problem in probability theory that demonstrates how our intuition about probabilities can be misleading.
 It states that in a group of just 23 people, there is a better than even chance that at least two people share the same birthday.

 ## Contents